The Roots and Routes of Migration Seminar (4 Credits)

 Field study placements are central to the student experience in the Border Studies Program.
 Students complete an average of 10-15 hours per week with an organization or school in Tucson.
 This component of the program gives students professional and practical experience while also providing an opportunity to be directly involved in the community.
 Field studies also act as a bridge between academia and community based work aimed at addressing the needs of society.

-Identity, Privilege, & Social Change (4 credits)
+Toward Social Change (4 credits)

 Critical Issues in The Borderlands (4 credits)